bartificer/programming-by-stealth/docs/pbs38.md

 Since this is the first instalment back after our summer hiatus, it seems like a good time to pause and take stock.
 I want to look back to revise what we’ve learned to far, and, to look forward to where I want to take this series next.

-# Matching Postcast Episode 500
+# Matching Podcast Episode 500

 Listen Along: Chit Chat Accross the Pond Episode 500